vuiseng9/mlperf-t5.1-rundown/README.md

 Few days ago, MLCommons [released][v5.1-rel-news] the MLPerf Training v5.1 results, with a record level of participation.

 Combed through the [data][tableau-v5.1] for my own use, and figured might as well share it.
-Also included Docker instructions to reproduce the runs locally, no SLURM system and no terabytes of download required.
+Docker instructions are included to reproduce the runs locally, intentional bypass the needs of SLURM system and terabytes of download.

 MLPerf covers many benchmarks, but here focuses only on the new ones: [Llama3.1-8B][new-llama3.1-8b] (405B), and [Flux.1][new-flux.1], and only the GPU submissions as these represent the most widely used today.